All I Ask: Chart performance

 Following the release of 25, "All I Ask" debuted at its peak of number 66 on the French Singles Chart.
 It also debuted at number 60 on the Scottish Singles Chart and at number 77 on the Billboard Hot 100.
 Following her Carpool Karaoke performance in January 2016, the song entered at number 65 on the Australian Singles Chart, number 21 on the Finnish Download Chart, number 93 on the Irish Singles Chart and number 41 on the UK Singles Chart.
 It subsequently rose to a new peak on the Scottish Singles Chart, reaching number 12.
 On Canadian Digital Songs, "All I Ask" managed to reach number 34 in March 2016.
 The song peaked at number eight on the Netherlands Digital Songs chart.
 On Sweden Digital Songs, it reached number nine.
 "All I Ask" subsequently reached number five on the UK Indie Songs chart issue dated 22 January 2016.
 It was certified platinum by Music Canada (MC) and by the British Phonographic Industry (BPI).
+It has sold a total of 5,941 copies in South Korea.